Blurry crowd of people

 Building on the first chat, this session looks in more detail at how the test data are used by clinical neuropsychologists alongside other sources of data to forge an answer to the original hypothesis or referral question.

-Beginners tips in clinical neuropsychology - Session 3
+Beginners tips in clinical neuropsychology: Session 3

 This is the third in a series of 4 brief lunchtime 'taster' sessions on clinical neuropsychology for psychologists working as assistants, trainees or band 7s in neuropsychology settings, discussing some of the issues that come up.

-Clinical neuropsychologists and clinical psychologists working in neuropsychology are all continuing to use their foundational core clinical skills.
 This session follows on from behavioural formulation with some reflections on the importance of blending clinical and neuropsychological skills, using some case vignettes.

-Beginners tips in clinical neuropsychology - Session 4
+Beginners tips in clinical neuropsychology: Session 4

 This is the fourth in a series of 4 brief lunchtime 'taster' sessions on clinical neuropsychology for psychologists working as assistants, trainees or band 7s in neuropsychology settings, discussing some of the issues that come up.